Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-12-06-stop-mocking.md

 In the arrange step, you set up your mocks.
 Often, specific tests have specialized setup requirements.
 So, each mock setup is every so slightly different.
 But, because you have to mock out every interaction, it's not clear if a specific interaction is there 'just because(tm)' or if it's actually significant for your tests.

 Then you have an act phase.
 This is usually the best part of your tests.
 The thing that's really important.
 But it's buried in the rest of your test.
-So you have to put a ``` csharp //act ``` comment above it just to call out that it's a
+So you have to put a //act comment above it just to call out where it is.

 Then there is the assert.
 Sometimes you see big lists of assertions, but also often a Mock.Verify().
 When you first read this test, you have NO idea what's actually being verified.
-Then you have to look back
+Then you have to look back to see what's going on, adding to the overall confusion.

 What's a better approach to this?
 The Given-When-Then pattern usually makes much more readable tests.
 Given a certain state, when you perform an action, you observe the following results.